IdealisticINTJ/Deep-Learning-specialization-Coursera/README.md

 ## Overview
 I have completed many CS related MOOCs on Coursera, Udacity, Udemy, and Edx.
 Therfore, I do understand that it is not all 'smooth sailing' in understanding new concepts and debugging your erroneous program.
 Here, I released these solutions, only for one's reference purposes.
 It may save you some time and help you get back on track in case you get stuck somewhere along the course.
 However, I hope you don't copy any part of the code (the programming assignments are fairly easy if you read the instructions carefully), or see the quiz solutions before you start your own adventure with this wonderful course.
 This course is one of the most straightforward deep learning course I have taken.
-The fabulous course content and structure aided in augmenting my understanding and provided deeper insights to get started with DL.
+The fabulous course content and structure aided in augmenting my understanding of the fundamentals of this field and provided deeper insights to get started with DL.

 ## TL;DR
 The solutions uploaded here are only for reference.
 They are meant to unblock you if you get stuck somewhere.